xwen1765/blog_site_source/docs/Quaddle2.0/1_Intro.md

 All the source code of Quaddle2.0 can be found on our Github: [Quaddle2.0 Github Repo](https://github.com/xwen1765/blender-quaddle) (Currently in private mode, will update later).

-To download blender, please use this link [Download Blender](https://www.blender.org/download/)
+To download blender, you can use this link for the latest version: [Download Blender](https://www.blender.org/download/).

+But for current Quaddle2.0 scripts, they can only run on Blender version 3.4.
+[Blender Archives](https://download.blender.org/release/)

 :::info
+Current Quaddle code only work with Blender version 3.4.
+Since newer version changed logic for link texture and color projection.

 For more detailed information please check next page.
 :::